($798) Cost to ship a car from Jersey City, NJ to St. Louis, MO

 The best Jersey City to St. Louis car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Jersey City to St. Louis:
+Our team has reviewed thousands of companies and narrowed down the top car shipping companies to safely move your vehicle from Jersey City to St. Louis:

 - Best for Real-Time Tracking: Nexus Auto Transport